jo3-l/blog/content/posts/bitap.md

 ### The naive algorithm, but make it streaming

-Let's now impose an additional constraint on ourselves to make life more difficult: instead of being given all the characters of the text $T$ at once, suppose that they are now provided in the form of a _stream_, one character at a time.
+Let's now impose an additional constraint on ourselves to motivate us to change the algorithm a little: instead of being given all the characters of the text $T$ at once, suppose that they are now provided in the form of a _stream_, one character at a time.
 (Perhaps $T$ is very long and we do not wish to load all its contents into memory at once.)

 The simple algorithm presented above is not streaming: it needs to read up to $m = \texttt{len}(P)$ characters ahead starting from the current position in $T$ to detect a match of the pattern.
 How can we adapt it so that it only performs one pass through the data?